First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Comprehensive Coverage

 Comprehensive coverage protects your vehicle from non-collision incidents including theft, vandalism, weather damage, fire, and animal strikes.
 Like collision coverage, it's essential if you're financing or leasing and highly recommended for newer vehicles.
-These two coverages form the core of full coverage car insurance, which averages $180–$208 per month nationally in 2026.
+Together, collision and comprehensive form what's commonly called full coverage car insurance, which nationally averages between $177 and $225 per month in 2026.

 Uninsured/Underinsured Motorist Coverage

 This protection covers your medical expenses and vehicle damage if you're hit by a driver without adequate insurance.
-Many states require this coverage, and it's crucial protection for new drivers who may encounter uninsured motorists.
+With roughly 15.4% of drivers nationwide uninsured, this coverage is critical for new drivers.
+Many states require it, and it's especially important now that several states have recently raised their minimum requirements.

 Pros